DrVoyager/Encloak-new/README.md

 ##### (note) config the sgx in Enclave/Enclave.config.xml ,especially for the heap and stack

 ### soot code
-use soot to transform the java or hadoop code into a control flow version
+use soot to transform the java or hadoop code into a data flow version

 ### tests
 benchmark test cases for the projects

 ## Contribution

-* Yongzhi Wang
-* Ke Cheng
-* Yibo Yang
-* Cuicui Su
+*

 ### feedback

-* contact bobyangpopo@gmail.com
+*